This delicious baked stuffed artichokes recipe is an Italian favorite!

 Preheat the oven to 375 degrees F.

 Combine the panko bread crumbs, parmesan cheese, parsley, minced garlic, kosher salt, black pepper, lemon juice, and ¼ cup olive oil in a large bowl.
-Stir to fully combined.
+Stir to fully combine.

 Place artichokes in a baking dish or Dutch oven.
 Carefully pull back each leaf and stuff with a small amount of filling.
 When all the artichokes are stuffed, drizzle the remaining 2 tablespoons of olive oil over the top.